About

 6

-I care about the long-term impact of my actions on future generations.
+3. I am conscious about the long-term impact of my actions on future generations.
 (Attitude)

 1: I am not concerned about the long-term impact of my actions.

-6: I am deeply concerned and take proactive steps to ensure my actions benefit future generations.
+6: I am highly aware (and take proactive steps to ensure my actions benefit future generations.

 1